Postman-Student-Program/library-api-v2/README.md

 The API runs on `localhost:4000` by default unless other `PORT` is specified in the environment.

-### Testing
+### Testing services

-Tests can be collocated with build files.
-They will be ignored in the build.
+Tests will be ignored in the build, so you can put them anywhere with extension `.test.ts`.

 Run `npm test` to start test runner.
-It will listen for file updates.
-Note that the test database is destoryed and re-migrated and seeded each run of `npm test`
+Note that the test database is destoryed and re-migrated and seeded each run of `npm test`.

+Run `npm test:watch` to run tests and continually test as code is updated.

 #### Testing API in Postman